-The Wall Street Journal: Will the removal of assets make them any less
+The Wall Street Journal: Will the removal of assets make them any less toxic?

 "Barrons Bob O'Brien talks about how the government will try to help the ailing economy by helping banks with toxic assets.
 This raises many questions including whether government help will chill public-private initiative."